RaymondWoon/Dead-Mans-Maze/README.md

 ### Strengths

 1. **Unpredictability**: This is our big win!
-The randomly generated maze layout ensures that players will experience a unique challenge each time they play, they can’t just memorize and breeze through enhancing replayability.
+The randomly generated maze layout ensures that players will experience a unique challenge each time they play, they can’t just memorize and breeze through, enhancing replayability.

 2. **Tense Atmosphere**: Limited lighting and a focus on sound provide an intense, suspenseful atmosphere that is likely to engage fans of the horror genre.